Cram\'er-type moderate deviation of normal approximation for unbounded exchangeable pairs: Introduction

-for $0 \leq z \leq \theta_0^{-1} (\delta^{-1/3} + \theta_1^{-1/3} + \theta_2^{-1/3})$ where $O(1)$ is bounded by a universal constant.
-However, in their results, a boundedness assumption on $|\Delta|$ is required and the conditions in \cref{eq:cex3} may be difficult to check in general.
-This motivates us to prove a more general Cram\'er-type moderate deviation result for the exchangeable pair approach.
+However, in practice, it may not be easy to check the condition \cref{eq:cex1} in general, and the boundedness assumption on $\lvert \Delta \rvert$ is also too strict in applications.
+In this paper, our aim is to apply Stein's method and the exchangeable pair approach to prove a Cram\'er-type moderate deviation result without assuming that $|\Delta|$ is bounded.
+The results are then applied to sums of local statistics and the general Curie--Weiss model to obtain the Cram\'er-type moderate deviation results with optimal ranges and convergence rates.

-This paper is organized as follows.
+The rest of this paper is organized as follows.
 We present our main results in Section 2.
 In Section 3, we give some applications of our main result.
-The proofs of Theorems 2.1 and 2.2 are put in Section 4.
-The proofs of theorems in Section 3 are postponed to Section 5.
+The proof of Theorem 2.1 are put in Section 4.
+The proofs of other results are postponed to Section 5.